 The CentOS image that SailPoint provide for the IdentityNow Virtual Appliance that performs integration between ‘Sources’ and IdentityNow is VMWare based.
 I don’t have any VMWare Infrastructure to run it on and really didn’t want to run up any VMWare environments for this component.
 All my other infrastructure is in Azure.
 I’d love to run my VA(s) in Azure too.

 In discussions with SailPoint I understand it is simply a case that they haven’t certified their CentOS image on Azure.
 So I figured I’d convert the VM, get it into Azure and see if it works from my Sandpit environment.
-This blog post details how I got it working.
+This blog post details deploying the SailPoint IdentityNow Virtual Appliance in Azure and how I got it working.

 Disclaimer: If you use this for more than a Sandpit/Test environment let your SailPoint CSM know.
 This isn’t an approved process or a support configuration.
 That said it works for me.